Making Sense of Staining, Sedimentary and Transparent Pigments

 In June of '04, she had a sixty painting retrospective exhibit at the LaSells Stewart Gallery of Oregon State University in Corvallis.
-She was featured in the Spring '97 Daniel Smith catalog with a 5-page article on layering watercolors.
+She was featured in a Spring '97 5-page article on layering watercolors.
 Daniel Smith named a palette after her personal choice of pigments.
 They featured her again in February of 2004 with an article she wrote describing the role of values in painting.

 Caroline led painting trips to the Greek Islands every spring, 1982 - 2000, taking more than 800 people to paint in the Aegean light.
 She led other trips to Costa Rica, Cornwall, and Provence.
 Caroline has a reputation for well-organized classes with clear objectives and carefully designed progressions.
 Her personal interest in the students, her openness, enthusiasm and good humor are hallmarks of her classes.